aarongrace/ArtEmbedding/README.md

 To minimize latency, the system incorporates a caching mechanism with both a cache lock and a model lock, ensuring rapid prediction retrieval in the frontend while preventing training-inference collisions.

+## Extensions

 ### Complementary Contrastive Learning

-In addition to single-image annotation, a contrastive learning component is implemented.
+In addition to single-image annotation, a contrastive learning component will be implemented.
 The expert is presented with pairs of paintings and asked to rate their stylistic similarity in terms of movement, genre, and formal characteristics.
 These similarity ratings are then compared with the cosine similarity of the model-predicted embedding vectors for the same pairs.

 A contrastive loss term encourages the embedding space to align with art-historically meaningful similarity relationships, producing clusters of semantically related artworks and enabling more interpretable visualizations and similarity-based retrieval than regression alone.

-## Extensions

 ### Search Engine Implementation